cjmcguire88/linux-MiniBeast/README.md

     *ipv4-tcp-allow-the-memory-tuning-for-tcp-to-go-a-lit*
     allocate a little more memory to TCP

-    *do-accept-in-LIFO-order-for-cache-efficiency*
-    accept last in first out (stack) for cache efficiency

     *smpboot-reuse-timer-calibration*
     no point recalibrating for known-constant tsc. saves 200ms+ of boot time